What monitoring 58K agent skills taught us about the ecosystem

 The supply chain problem is real and growing

 The AI agent supply chain looks like this: a developer searches a registry, finds an MCP server that does what they need, adds it to their agent configuration, and moves on.
 Sound familiar?
-It's the same pattern that created the JavaScript dependency crisis, except:
+It's the same pattern that created the JavaScript dependency crisis, with two key differences.

 Patterns that predict risk